2of/COSC367/README.md

 Most questions require some University provided modules.
 Stubs are signed by providers.

 Solutions added periodically after any assessment has closed.
 Will take the time to provide explanations to questions that troubled me.

-Don
+- Well course is over!

+There's some truly nasty stuff in this repo.
+It needs some spring cleaning.

+-2019